 Finding a body under the Tokyo sakura trees, Josie becomes intent on unraveling the case and finding the murderer.
 The author has spent much time in Japan, which is clear by the authentic, but not overwhelming, descriptions of Japanese scenes and culture.

 Fragrances are so evocative.
 They say that after you wear a new perfume, in the future you will always associate the scent with that particular season in your life.
 I fancy capturing the joys of spring, conjuring up images of drifting petals and the fresh scent of rising sap to recall on the darker days.
 L’Occitane’s ‘Cherry Blossom’ range of toiletries is delicate, with ‘notes of freesia, cherry and lily of the valley, underlined by a base of amber and musk that linger’ .
 The Body Shop’s ‘Japanese Cherry Blossom’ range is likewise appealing: ‘ we hand-pick thousands of cherry blossoms during the spring, cold pressing their fragile petals to extract their pure essence’.

-For more cherry blossom info, please see our previous article ‘ How to Enjoy Cherry Blossom in the UK’.
+For more cherry blossom info, check out: How to Enjoy Cherry Blossom in the UK